 Distance from home

-By attending a university, your child leaves home for the first time and starts to experience life on his own among strangers.
+By attending a university, your child leaves home for the first time and starts to experience life alone among strangers.
 It is a big challenge for both kids and parents alike.
-While some teenagers would look forward to this adventure, others might not like it so much and often experience homesickness that interferes with their studies.
+While some teenagers look forward to this adventure, others might not like it so much and often experience homesickness that interferes with their studies.

 Cost of education

 Attending a university is a long-term investment that starts to pay dividends in several years.
 Establish a budget and stick to it to avoid spending more than you can afford.
 The educational investment must include tuition fees, the monthly cost of living, and other miscellaneous expenses.

 To help your child thrive with their school/work balance, use a job recruiter to make it fast and easy to find earning opportunities.
 If your child is enrolled in a tech program, you can supplement their educational history with a relevant work history in the tech industry.
 According to ITAC Solutions, one of the AL tech recruiters available to students nationwide,